Karan-Dhiman/Karan-Dhiman/README.md

 -  I am presently pursuing a degree in computer engineering 📚
 -  Fun fact: I love listening to music 🎵
 -  I am also learning how to build beautiful websites 🖥
--  Check out my wallpapers at [unsplash]!
+-  Check out my wallpapers at [walliply]!

 ### Languages and Tools: